battle-tactics-strategies

 The Bowyer’s Craft

+Constructing a longbow was a multi-stage process spanning months or even years.
+First, a stave was split from a log, following the natural grain to maximise strength.
+The stave was seasoned slowly—often for a year or more—in a dry, ventilated shed to reduce moisture content.
+Rapid drying could cause cracking; insufficient seasoning left the bow weak and prone to warping.
 Once seasoned, the bowyer shaped the stave using a drawknife, plane, and spoke shave.
-The belly (facing the archer) was carved to create the correct curve, while the back (facing the target) remained untouched to retain the natural fibres.
-The tiller, or final shaping, was done by gradually bending the bow and trimming wood from stiff spots until the limbs bent evenly.
+The belly (facing the archer) was carved to create the correct curve, while the back (facing the target) remained untouched to preserve the natural fibres.
+The final tillering involved bending the bow repeatedly and trimming wood from stiff spots until both limbs bent evenly.
 A well-tillered longbow could be drawn to the ear without excessive strain and would return to shape after hundreds of shots.

-Arrow Design and Quivers
+Arrow Design and Logistics

 Training and the Longbowman

-Physical Demands and Training Regimens
+Physical Demands and Drills

 Training began as early as age seven, when boys were given small bows and allowed to shoot at targets.
 As they grew stronger, they progressed to heavier bows.
 By age eighteen, a typical archer could draw a 120-pound bow and hit a man-sized target at 200 yards.
 Skeletal remains of medieval archers show pronounced bone growth on the left arm and right shoulder, evidence of the unbalanced muscular development caused by years of pulling the bowstring.
+Archers also practiced volley fire, coordinating their release to create a dense cloud of arrows.
+This required not only individual skill but unit discipline.
+During battle, archers were commanded by a marshal or knight who would order "knock" (nock the arrow), "draw" (pull the string), and "loose" (release).
+The sound of hundreds of bowstrings snapping simultaneously was said to be terrifying, a psychological weapon in its own right.

 Battlefield Impact and Tactical Innovations